 The Chianti and San Gimignano guided tour combines two of the most popular destinations in Tuscany and create an adventure you will never forget.

-The tour begins with a drive into the Tuscan countryside outside of Florence where you can admire the hills, vineyards and olive groves of Chianti.
+The tour begins with a drive on my private 9 seats van with NCC license into the Tuscan countryside outside of Florence where you can admire the hills, vineyards and olive groves of Chianti.

 Our first destination includes a visit to the medieval village San Gimignano, famous for its 13th-century towers, which symbolize the prosperity of its merchants.
 As we stroll the antique cobbled stone streets we admire the frescoes inside the Palazzo del Podestà patio, Duomo, and Piazza Cisterna.